Today I am sharing all the bedding basics to style your bed like a pro!

 Stone & Beam Vintage-Inspired Floral Embroidery Coverlet Set- Love the vintage pattern on this one.

 I am a big fan of duvets over comforters.
-My favorite part is that you can invest in a great duvet and then switch out the covers when every you are ready for a refresh.
+My favorite part is that you can invest in a great duvet and then switch out the covers when ever you are ready for a refresh.
 I also like that you can choose your weight when using a duvet and this is typically not something you can do with a comforter.
 It also makes me feel like a “real” adult.

-We got our duvet as a wedding gift and we have been very happy with it for the last 5 years.
+We got our duvet as a wedding gift and I have never turned back.
 Below are some of my favorite duvets;

 Eastern Accents Luxury Hypoallergenic Down-Alternative Comforter –I have heard great things about this one!

 4. DUVET COVER

 The duvet cover allows you to get creative with your bedroom style.
 This is the most fun to pick out and definitely a personal preference.
 Some tips are to get a duvet cover with corner ties and a zipper enclosure if you can.
 I have found that the button enclosures tend to fall off.

 Here are some of the options that I am considering, excited to show you which one I picked next week!
 These all fall in the farmhouse/modern farmhouse style.